 Similar techniques were applied in Ghana where, according to the country’s Ministry of Food and Agriculture, scientists with the support of IAEA were able to reduce water requirements for cabbages by up to 60 per cent through the use of drip irrigation.
-“No single effort will be able to tame challenges of agriculture brought about by climate change, thus the need to use all of available technologies to enhance climate-smart agriculture,” Liang said.

 Joseph Mureithi, KALRO’s deputy director, said his organisation has been picked by the IAEA as a centre for excellence to train regional workers on nuclear applications for agriculture.

 Some 30 scientists from African countries including Ghana, Uganda, Tanzania and Zambia have been trained in KALRO laboratories, Mureithi added.

 This article has been produced by SciDev.Net's Sub-Saharan Africa desk.